liangjingli/Vending-Machine-Tech-Test/README.md

 There are some edge cases that need fixing, at the moment if there is no change available there isn't a way for user to know about it, adding this functionality would be a major improvement.

 I have left some function open to extension for future improvements.
-For example the 'IsValid' function in 'CoinManager' has been intentionally coded to iterate through an array of valid coins instead of a fixed coin.
+For example the `IsValid` function in `CoinManager` has been intentionally coded to iterate through an array of valid coins instead of a fixed coin.
 This would mean that you could easily add another acceptable coin for the machine.